Breast external beam radiation - dischargeRadiation - breast - discharge

 You may notice changes in the way your breast looks or feels (if you are getting radiation after a lumpectomy).
 Changes occur due to both surgery and radiation therapy.
 These changes include:

-Heat emergencies or illnesses are caused by exposure to extreme heat and sun.
-Heat illnesses can be prevented by being careful in hot, humid weather...Read Article Now Book Mark Article
+Heat emergencies or illnesses are caused by exposure to extreme heat or sun.
+Heat illnesses can be prevented by being careful in hot, humid weather....Read Article Now Book Mark Article

 - Redness, tenderness, soreness, or swelling in the area being treated.
 This should go away around 4 to 6 weeks after treatment is over.

 - The skin on your breast may become more sensitive.

 - Skin and breast tissue may be thicker or firmer over time.
 The area where the lump was removed may get harder.